American Missionary John Chau Wrote ‘God, I Don’t Want To Die’ Before Being Killed By Remote Tribe

 Chau wrote that he had already made an initial visit to the island and was met with hostility, including a child who shot an arrow at him that instead struck his bible.
 Still, he tried to preach about Christianity and sing hymns to the group.

-“I hollered, ‘My name is John, I love you and Jesus loves you,’ ” Chau wrote.
+“I hollered, ‘My name is John, I love you and Jesus loves you,'” Chau wrote.

-The tribe has remained completely isolated from the outside world, and attacked the few visitors who tried to approach the island.
+The tribe has remained completely isolated from the outside world and attacked the few visitors who tried to approach the island.
 The Indian government eventually outlawed any contact, as the tribe had not built immunities to a number of modern diseases, including measles, and could be wiped out by contact with outsiders.

 Chau reportedly hired a group of fisherman to take him to the island, and they reported seeing the tribe shoot him with arrows and tie a rope around his neck.
 One of the fishermen reported seeing the group bury his body the following day.